UK PM Johnson reshuffles team in move to rescue his administration | Politics

 UK PM Johnson reshuffles team in move to rescue his administration

-The changes did not include any of the senior cabinet positions.
-After appointing new hires to his team in Number 10, Johnson then reshuffled his "whips" operation - the team of lawmakers who enforce discipline in the governing Conservative Party to make sure lawmakers back government policy.
+Mark Spencer, who was the chief whip, was replaced by lawmaker Chris Heaton-Harris, a close ally of Johnson who has been working to shore up support among lawmakers during months of reports about lockdown-breaking parties in Downing Street.
+Spencer becomes the leader of parliament's lower chamber, the House of Commons, taking over from Jacob Rees-Mogg, who was appointed minister for Brexit opportunities and government efficiency.

-British Prime Minister Boris Johnson, fighting for his political survival, reshuffled some ministers in his administration on Tuesday in an effort to appease his lawmakers angered by a series of scandals.
+British Prime Minister Boris Johnson, fighting for his political survival, reshuffled some ministers in his administration on Tuesday to try to appease his lawmakers angered by a series of scandals.

-Johnson had pledged to reset his premiership to turn the tide on his gravest crisis yet, which is fueled by the fall-out from a number of boozy parties in his Downing Street office and residence during strict COVID-19 lockdown restrictions.
-The changes did not include any of the senior cabinet positions.
+Johnson had pledged to reset his premiership to turn the tide on his gravest crisis yet, which is fuelled by the fall-out from a number of boozy events in his Downing Street office and residence during strict COVID-19 lockdown restrictions.
+The changes did not include any of the senior Cabinet positions.

 Spencer becomes the leader of parliament's lower chamber, the House of Commons, taking over from Jacob Rees-Mogg, who was appointed minister for Brexit opportunities and government efficiency.
-Earlier, Johnson's spokesman said the prime minister had again told his cabinet of top ministers to get on with the job of delivering policies to improve people's lives.
+"This was about making changes both in the workings of Number 10 and changes to strengthen that relationship between Cabinet, parliament and Number 10 and I think that's what we're seeking to deliver," the spokesman told reporters.

-"The PM opened cabinet by setting out the changes that have been delivered over the last week and the need to further deliver on the people's priorities," the spokesman said.
+He described Rees-Mogg's appointment as one to "drive forward the changes we are now able to make now that we've left the EU (European Union) delivering on our post-Brexit agenda".
 Johnson promised his lawmakers last week that he would shake up operations in his Number 10 office.
 Four of his closest aides resigned on Thursday.

-Lawmaker Andrew Griffith was appointed head of Johnson's policy department and cabinet office minister Stephen Barclay has become his new chief of staff.
-Over the weekend, he appointed a former colleague, Guto Harri, as his new director of communications.
-Several Conservative lawmakers as well as the leaders of the three main opposition parties have demanded that Johnson resign.
-The oppposition accuses him of habitual lying and misleading parliament - charges he has brushed aside.
+Lawmaker Andrew Griffith was appointed head of Johnson's policy department and Cabinet office minister Stephen Barclay has become his new chief of staff.
+He has also appointed a former colleague, Guto Harri, as his new director of communications.
+Several Conservative lawmakers as well as opposition leaders have demanded that Johnson resign.
+The opposition accuses him of misleading parliament, a charge he has denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)